 History through Hip Hop promotes social change by employing youth to create, perform and exhibit art and to activate and mobilize community.
 Through a project-based, thematic curriculum that meets California Visual and Performing Arts Standards, youth investigate historic barriers to access, learn contemporary issues in Music and Media, and design strategies to bring equity.
-HHH develops a respectful, inclusive culture by partnering youth (14-24 year olds) and adults to explore complex topics through the lens of Hip Hop art and culture.
+HHH develops a respectful, inclusive culture by partnering teenagers, young adults, and professionals to explore complex topics through the lens of Hip Hop art and culture.
 The program fosters patience, collaboration, and supports the development of non-cognitive factors and competencies such as self-discipline, motivation, flexibility, empathy, resilience, grit and cooperation.
 Through HHH’s curriculum, focus on collaborations, and high expectations, youth participants are motivated to become active leaders and advocates while expressing themselves through hip hop’s eloquent story-telling platform.

 Public Art Consulting (PAC)

 PAC employs teens after school and during the summer to work alongside professional artists to fulfill public and private art commissions.

 MMAP’s Public Art Consulting gives artistic teens an opportunity to gain professional art experience and to create their own portfolios and resumes, creates revenue that helps sustain MMAP through the fulfillment of income-generating art commissions, and retains skilled, professional artists to ensure high quality artwork while developing teens’ skills in art and business.

 MMAP seeks to provide RCSD staff with the necessary training to provide students with critical Visual and Performing Arts and Science Technology Engineering Art and Math (STEAM) skills for them to thrive.